0xProject/0x-mesh-demo-client-javascript/README.md

-## Example Mesh WS Client in Javascript
+## Example 0x Mesh WebSocket Client in Javascript

 This repo contains a very simple example of using [web3-providers](https://www.npmjs.com/package/web3-providers)'s `WebsocketProvider` as a client for interacting with [0x Mesh](https://github.com/0xProject/0x-mesh)'s WebSocket endpoints.